Freedom of speech by country: Finland

 Finland has been ranked in the Press Freedom Index as the country with the best press freedom in 2002–2006, 2009–2010, and 2012–2014.
 According to the Constitution, everyone has freedom of expression, entailing the right to express, disseminate and receive information, opinions and other communications without prior prevention by anyone.
-The Finnish mass-media has a own self-regulatory organ which regulates the ethics of the press.
+The Finnish mass-media has its own self-regulatory organ which regulates the ethics of the press.

 A demonstration or other public assembly requires no permission from the police or other authorities.
 If a public meeting is held outdoors, the police must be notified of the event no later than six hours before the assembly is scheduled to begin, but the police have no authority to prohibit the event.

 Defamation is a crime only if the target is a private person.
 Defamation of corporations is never a crime unless it's covered by competition regulations or similar legislation.
 Sentences have never been given for publishing pro-drug propaganda.

 There are few restrictions regarding obscenity.
 It's illegal to display obscene visual material in a public place in a manner that is likely to cause public offense.
 In practice this means that obscene photos and videos may be shown only in places where they are expected to be seen, while there are no restrictions on obscene literature.
 Drawings and animations showing child pornography are legal.
 While bestiality is legal as such, videos and photographs showing sex with animals are banned.
 Motion pictures showing "brutal" violence may not be kept accessible to the public or distributed if the display of violence is not deemed necessary for informative or artistic purposes, possession of such audiovisual recordings being still legal.
 A Finn was sentenced in 2009 to 40 days of probation after keeping Islamic extremist execution videos on his website.
 Finland had a film censorship board until 2001 when the scope of the board was limited to giving age ratings to movies.
 After the abolition of film censorship there are no restrictions on sex shown in movies regardless of the venue of display, violent pornography being the only exception to the rule.
 After the abolishment of film censorship, banning movies that contain brutal violence has been extremely rare.